pathfindertimothy/test_project/test_cases/api_test_cases.md

     - load testing
     - reliability testing
 - Password should be stored in env file during create, update and login user request
+- All API endpoints should be tested
+- See README file for listed recommendation